mdm10-code/vGWAS_arabidopis_maize/README.md

 8.)
 Applied-vGWAS-script.R : This script was used to conduct BFT and DGLM on plant height residuals in maize

 9.)
 Applied-vGWAS-Visuals-Script.R : This script was used to visualize the results from MLM, BFT, and DGLM for plant height in maize.

+10.)
+ROC-curve-script.R : This script was used to create ROC curves.